Most likely you’ll receive your inspection report the day of inspection or within 24 hours of service.

 - Radon: installation for a mitigation system runs $1000-1500.

-- Structural issues: Unlike all the other items, if this is not correct your whole investment is threatened.
+- Structural issues: Unlike all the other items, your entire investment is threatened if there are structural problems.
 Bring in experts and have everything evaluated.

-- Water and mold: Colorado does not have a lot of mold because we don’t have a lot of moisture in our climate.
+- Water and mold: Colorado does not have a lot of mold because we have a dry climate.
 But it does happen.
 Pay attention to any water damage.

 Health and safety items: